 Private Sector Counts provides information on sources for family planning services and sick child care, which is critical for successful program implementation.

 As users of the tool will find, both the public and private sectors are important sources for family planning and sick child care.
-Use of public and private sources vary considerably by country and demographic characteristics, such as socioeconomic status, maternal education, and urban/rural residence.
+Use of public and private sources vary considerably by country and demographic characteristics, such as socioeconomic status, and urban/rural residence.

 We call this tool “Private Sector Counts” to remind donors and program implementers that the private sector, in addition to the public sector, has a key role to play in providing family planning and sick child care.
 With easy-to-access data on where clients access family planning products and sick child care, implementers can use a total market approach to design programs that increase access to quality services throughout the health system.